Photosynq/PhotosynQ-Documentation/docs/getting-started/collecting-data.md

 | Fluorescence | Φ<sub>II</sub>, Φ<sub>NPQ</sub>, Φ<sub>NO</sub>, LEF, NPQ<sub>t</sub> [Φ most of the time written as *Phi*]               |
 | Absorbance   | Relative Chlorophyll Content (SPAD), ECS<sub>t</sub>, vH⁺, gH⁺                                                            |

-Additional parameters, information on how they can be derived and references can be found [here](../view-and-analyze-data/references-and-parameters.md).
+Additional parameters, information on how they can be derived, and references for them can be found [here](../view-and-analyze-data/references-and-parameters.md).

 ## Submitting Quality Measurements